 Biomass Boilers: These boilers burn organic materials like wood pellets to generate heat.
 While they do release CO2, it’s part of the short-term carbon cycle, making it a carbon-neutral option.

 District Heating Networks: In these systems, a central source heats water, which is then piped into homes.
 If the heat source is sustainable (e.g., geothermal, waste heat from factories), it can provide low-carbon heating.

 SAI’s Sustainable Vision and Solutions

 Singapore-based SAI is a pioneer in sustainable computing and energy technologies, with its vision to accelerate the transition to sustainable advanced intelligence.

-ULTIWIT is what SAI developed to achieve the goal of carbon neutrality.
+SAIHEAT is what SAI developed to achieve the goal of carbon neutrality.
 It provides a heat recovery computing center with liquid cooling solutions.
-ULTIWIT captures and reuses the heat generated from computing operations, improving energy efficiency and reducing carbon emissions.
+SAIHEAT captures and reuses the heat generated from computing operations, improving energy efficiency and reducing carbon emissions.

 SAI’s advanced clean energy cooling system, built into these solutions, is designed to handle the thermal output of high-performance computation like Bitcoin mining and AI computations.
 It not only protects the hardware but also recovers the heat and can be reused in other applications like residential heating.

 SAI’s innovative approaches, anchored in sustainability, are transforming the landscape of BTC and AI.
 By prioritizing green and efficient practices, it is not only cutting carbon emissions but also setting new benchmarks in the technology industry.
 The transition to a low-carbon future is here, and SAI is at the forefront, leading the charge.